GoCarrot/headdesk/README.md

     $ headdesk help [COMMAND]

-Analize an APK
+Analyze an APK

-    $ headdesk analize [APK]
+    $ headdesk analyze [APK]

-This will unpack the APK to a temporary path, analize and print to STDOUT the results in plaintext.
+This will unpack the APK to a temporary path, analyze and print to STDOUT the results in plaintext.

 For JSON output pass `--json`.

-    $ headdesk analize --path [path to unpacked APK]
+    $ headdesk analyze --path [path to unpacked APK]

-This will analize an already unpacked APK.
+This will analyze an already unpacked APK.

 Unpack an APK